microsoft/vscode-docs/docs/nodejs/nodejs-tutorial.md

 There is much more to explore with Visual Studio Code, please try the following topics:

 * [Settings](/docs/getstarted/settings.md) - Learn how to customize VS Code for how you like to work.
-* [Debugging](/docs/editor/debugging.md) - This is where VS Code really shines
+* [Debugging](/docs/editor/debugging.md) - This is where VS Code really shines.
-* [Basic Editing](/docs/editor/codebasics.md) - Learn about the powerful VS Code editor.
-* [Code Navigation](/docs/editor/editingevolved.md) - Move quickly through your source code.
 * [Tasks](/docs/editor/tasks.md) - Running tasks with Gulp, Grunt and Jake.
-Showing Errors and Warnings
+Showing Errors and Warnings.
+* [Node.js Debugging](/docs/nodejs/nodejs-debugging.md) - Learn more about VS Code's built-in Node.js debugging.
+* [Debugging Recipes](/docs/nodejs/debugging-recipes.md) - Working examples for popular debugging scenarios like client-side and container debugging.